Los Angeles High School: Neighborhoods served by LAHS

 Neighborhoods zoned to LAHS include: Brookside, Harvard Heights, Koreatown, Lafayette Square, and Little Ethiopia, and portions of Hancock Park and the Pico-Union District.

-Demographics

-As of 2001, 75% of the student body was Hispanic and Latino.
-14% was black and 7% was Asian.
-Other ethnic groups made up the remainder.
+Enrollment and demographics

+As of the 2023–2024 school year, the school had an enrollment of 971 students, a decrease of 5.7% from the previous year of 1,028 students.
+Of this demographic, 8.5% students were black, 2.5% were Asian, 0.8% were Filipino, 84.4% were Hispanic/Latino, and 0.1% percent were Pacific Islander.

 Academics

-As of 2001 the school has the only full-time Korean language classes in LAUSD.
-As of that year there were over 100 students in these classes, and 80% of them were not of Korean heritage.
+In 2001, the school was reported to have the only full-time Korean language program in LAUSD, with more than 100 students enrolled, 80% of whom were not of Korean heritage.

+Graduation requirements

+As of 2023-2024, students must complete four years of English, three years each of social studies and mathematics, two years of laboratory science, two years of a Language Other Than English, two years of physical education, one year of a college preparatory elective, and one semester of health.

-Advanced Placement Program
+Advanced Placement

 Students are accepted into the Advanced Placement Program and individual advanced placement classes based on faculty and counselor recommendations.
-A student may be admitted into an AP class by request if the AP instructor has approved the request.